Julioxfiles/git-commands/README.md

 # The most used git commands.

 The content of this git summary made by Julio Acosta was taken from the freeCodeCamp GitHub tutorial video in spanish.
-I was never able to fully understand git until I was able to watch this video.
+I was never able to fully understand git until I was able to watch this video present it by Estefania Cassingena Navone.

 Here it is: https://www.youtube.com/watch?v=mBYSUUnMt9M

-Thank you so much to freeCodeCamp for your special efforts and sharing, and for all your contributions to us, the developers arround the world.
+Thank you so much to Estefania and freeCodeCamp for your special efforts and sharing, and for all your contributions to us, the developers arround the world.

 https://www.freecodecamp.org